Nexfinity/CakeyBot-Wiki/en/feature/forms.md

 **Expires At:** Optional date/time after which the form stops accepting submissions.

 **Announcement Channel / Role / Message:** When a form has an Opens At time, Cakey can post an announcement the moment it opens, optionally pinging a role.
 The announcement is only ever posted once per form.
+The message supports [placeholders](#placeholders).

 **Required Role:** Restricts submission to members holding a specific role.
 Not used for join applications, since the submitter isn't a member yet.